DavidEGrayson/ahrs-visualizer/README.md

 This program is meant to be used with [minimu9-ahrs], a separate utility that reads data from the Pololu MinIMU-9 and computes its orientation.
-To get that working, please follow the instructions in the [minimu9-ahrs tutorial].
+To get that working, follow the instructions at the aforementioned link.

 ### Building ahrs-visualizer from source